brimdata/cloud/README.md

 If you pull very large result sets down into the Python client, the network transfer using ZJSON will run much slower than ZNG.
 (We plan to add native ZNG support to the Python client but it's not yet implemented.)
-If you want to retrieve large data sets from your Zed lake it's best to use `zapi query`, which defaults to the ZNG format (unless you send the output to a terminal, in which case the textual ZSON format is default).
+If you want to retrieve large data sets from your Zed lake it's best to use `zed query`, which defaults to the ZNG format (unless you send the output to a terminal, in which case the textual ZSON format is default).